moktavizen/terminal-benchmark/README.md

 # Terminal Benchmark

-Benchmarks of several popular terminal emulator.
+Benchmarks of several Wayland terminal emulator.
 All test is done on newest version (at the time of writing) with default config.
-Check respective directory to see test on each terminal.
+Check respective terminal directory for visualization.

 > Tested on older hardware, margin of results might be smaller in newer ones.